Sunday, June 29, 2008

 Renz has become impatient and Karen is starting to give me “the look” coz they hungry and don’t want any more picture-taking.

-Here’s one of the last stuff to go from our old house – the Powerpuff Girls Height Chart tacked on the right side of the bookshelf.
 Karen has outgrown this height chart already since it is only 5 feet high.
 I remember the kids getting all excited whenever I took their height measurements.
 Well, except for Che, that is.

-I’m rather melancholic as I write this.
-It’s been a while since I updated and there were times that I’ve forgotten about this blog.
-It’s like “does it even matter if I update the blog?”
 Maybe it’s the moving… or maybe it’s the lack of comments on this blog.
 I don’t know.
 I certainly haven’t gotten any comments for a long time.
 So hey, if you’re a regular reader, just say something, anything, ok?

 Swimming at Dona Salud Resort